 Quality of Care

-This multidisciplinary team effort was a contributing factor in Wake Forest Baptist being recently designated as a National Pancreas Foundation Center for the treatment and care of patients with pancreatic cancer.
+This multidisciplinary team effort was a contributing factor in Wake Forest Baptist being being designated as a National Pancreas Foundation Center for the treatment and care of patients with pancreatic cancer.
 NPF Centers put emphasis on treating the “whole patient” with a focus on the best possible outcomes and an improved quality of life.

 As a designated center, Wake Forest Baptist will seek to advance research and lead the way for heightened awareness and understanding of pancreatic cancer among community physicians, allied health professionals, patients, families and the general public.
-Read the news release.

 Conditions Treated by HPB Surgery

 - Liver Tumors – Tumors of the liver can be either primary liver cancers or liver metastases from other sites in the body.
 The most common tumor to metastasize to the liver is colorectal cancer.
 Another type of tumor that metastasizes to the liver is a neuroendocrine tumor of the gastrointestinal tract.

 - Pancreas Tumors – Cancers of the pancreatic duct are the most common but patients can develop neuroendocrine tumors of the pancreas as well as cystic tumors that can either be precancerous or malignant upon presentation.

 - Gallbladder and Bile Duct Tumors – These types of cancers are relatively rare but when found can require extensive general surgery to treat.

 Types of HPB Surgery